Rush Limbaugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 Who then?

-We don't need to heal a planet, we need to heal America.
+We don't need to heal a planet.

-Listen closely to the Democratic Party that will gather in Charlotte and ask yourself if you hear your voice and the clamor.
+To those Democrats and independents whose minds are open to argument, listen closely to the Democratic Party that will gather in Charlotte and ask yourself if you hear your voice in the clamor.

 Ask yourself if these Democrats still speak for you.

-When they say we have a duty to grow government even when we cannot afford it, does it sound like compassion to you?
+When they say we have a duty to grow government, even when we cannot afford it, does it sound like compassion to you?

-When you hear them metimize the genius of the men and women who make jobs out of nothing.
+When you hear the party that glorified Occupy Wall Street blast success, when you hear the minimize the genius of the men and women who make jobs out of nothing, is that what you teach your children about work?

 Do you even recognize the America they are talking about?